-Project (\$m, inflated) Project Description 2024/25 2025/26 2026/27 3-Year Total Auckland Metro Area Projects already funded/unde erway Fencing and Security Continuation of fencing of the network to support efficient network operation by increasing the safety and security of the network and reducing the risk of track incursions that can create disruptions.
-2.7 - - 2.7 CRL Day One - Infrastructure package - Additional traction feed (West) Completion of an additional traction feed in the West to power additional trains.
+Project (\$m, inflated) Project Description 2024/25 2025/26 2026/27 3-Year Total Auckland Metro Area Projects already funded/underway ly Fencing and Security Continuation of fencing of the network to support efficient network operation by increasing the safety and security of the network and reducing the risk of track incursions that can create disruptions.
+2.7 1 2.7 CRL Day One - Infrastructure package - Additional traction feed (West) Completion of an additional traction feed in the West to power additional trains.
 A component of the Infrastructure Package required to support CRL.
-31.8 - - 31.8

-Project (\$m, inflated) Project Description 2024/25 2025/26 2026/27 3-Year Total CRL Day One - Resilience and asset maintenance programme - Integrated rail management centre and emergency management systems Enabling completion of an Auckland Control Centre for all aspects of the Auckland network to be managed from Auckland improving coordination, resilience and reliability.
-3.5 1.2 - 4.7 CRL Day One - Resilience and Asset Maintenance Programme Infill Signalling Installs additional signals to improve network resilience and reliability.
+31.8 31.8 CRL Day One - Resilience and asset maintenance programme - Integrated rail management centre and emergency management systems Enabling completion of an Auckland Control Centre for all aspects of the Auckland network to be managed from Auckland improving coordination, resilience and reliability.
+3.5 1.2 1 4.7 CRL Day One - Resilience and Asset Maintenance Programme Infill Signalling Installs additional signals to improve network resilience and reliability.
 A component of the Resilience and Asset Maintenance Programme required to support CRL.
+1.3 3.6 6.4

-1.3 3.6 - 4.9 CRL Day One - ETCS Level 2 - Business case Initiating an investigation of the next phase of electronic train control (ETCS Level 2).
+Project (\$m, inflated) Project Description 2024/25 2025/26 2026/27 3-Year Total CRL Day One - ETCS Level 2 - Business case Initiating an investigation of the next phase of electronic train control (ETCS Level 2).
 A component of the Infrastructure Package required to support CRL.
-1.6 2.0 - 3.6 Rail Network Rebuild Also known as the Rail Network Growth Impact Management cost scope adjustment.
+1.6 2.0 ı 3.6 Rail Network Rebuild Also known as the Rail Network Growth Impact Management cost scope adjustment.
 This completes the first phase of the historic renewals backlog resulting from legacy underinvestment in the Auckland network.
 This includes the remaining funding to complete the project, which AT was previously delivering as the approved organisation.
-121.9 105.1 17.1 244.1 Overdue Renewals 14 Commencement of a programme to address the overdue renewals for the Auckland network, due to both historic underinvestment and more recent funding shortfalls.
+121.9 105.1 17.1 244.1 Overdue Renewals1 Commencement of a programme to address the overdue renewals for the Auckland network, due to both historic underinvestment and more recent funding shortfalls.
 25.9 46.3 26.0 98.2 Traction control software system renewal Commencement to completion of renewing the system that controls the Auckland electrical network to enable its safe and efficient operation.
-1.1 2.2 2.3 5.6 Auckland area train control software upgrade (TMS R9K) Commencement to completion of upgrading Auckland's traffic management system to optimise planning and management of train operations. - 5.5 5.7 11.2
+1.1 2.2 2.3 5.6 Auckland area train control software upgrade (TMS R9K) Commencement to completion of upgrading Auckland's traffic management system to optimise planning and management of train operations. , 5.5 5.7 11.2 Single-line running switches Business case work for the continuation of a switch implementation programme started by W2QP and RNGIM that allows single-line running during maintenance windows.
+This is necessary to extend the maintenance window and improve productivity.
+7: 7.
+Total funded projects 190.9 165.9 51.1 407.8

-14 The final funding amount for overdue renewals is subject to Minister of Transport approval.
+The final funding amount for overdue renewals is subject to Minister of Transport approval.